Graham Potter

 In a 13-year playing career, Potter, who played as a left-back, made 307 appearances in the Football League.
-He also played in the Premier League for Southampton and the Football Conference for Shrewsbury Town.
+He also played in the Premier League for Southampton, and the Football Conference for Shrewsbury Town.
 At international level, he was capped once for England at under-21 level.

 Potter started his professional managerial career in January 2011 with Swedish club Östersund.
 He won three promotions and the Svenska Cupen with Östersund, leading them to the 2017–18 UEFA Europa League knockout stage.
 He was appointed manager of Championship club Swansea City in June 2018, and moved on to Brighton & Hove Albion of the Premier League a year later.
-In 2022, he became the head coach of Chelsea.
+After a successful spell at Brighton, he was hired by Chelsea in 2022, but was dismissed in April 2023, following a steep drop in form.
+From January to September 2025, Potter managed West Ham United.

 Playing career

 Born in Solihull, West Midlands, Potter began his footballing career at the age of 17 as a trainee at Birmingham City.
 After a loan spell at Wycombe Wanderers, the young left-back then moved on to Stoke City, then to Southampton in the Premier League, where he played in the famous 6–3 win over Manchester United in 1996.
 While a Southampton player, he was capped for England U21s in a European Championships qualifier against Moldova.

-He joined West Bromwich Albion in 1997, and after three-and-a-half years, which also included loan spells at Northampton Town and Reading, he signed for York City.
+Potter joined West Bromwich Albion in 1997, and after three and a half years, which also included loan spells at Northampton Town and Reading, he signed for York City.
 Potter moved from York City to Boston United in the summer of 2003.
 Potter would go on to make over 100 appearances for York City, before joining Shrewsbury Town on loan in November 2003.
 In the closing chapter of his playing career, in 2004, he moved on a free transfer to Macclesfield Town, where he finished his senior playing career.